benmvp/slides/2017/chainreact/react-native-esnext.md

 <!-- .element: class="large" -->

 NOTES:
-- Before we were still doing `info.item`
+- Previously we were still doing `info.item`
 - So we can changed that to be a nested destructuring pattern!
 - Just taking the pattern from before, but nesting it w/in `item`